-- In the event that you’ve suddenly decided not to trust Apple, please proceed to dstroy and discard your computer, then report to the nearest electronics retailer to view alternative computing solutions.
-(Note: While this may technically "fix" your bluetooth condrum, the author strongly advises against this course of action.)
+- In the event that you’ve suddenly decided not to trust Apple, please proceed to destroy and discard your computer, then report to the nearest electronics retailer to view alternative computing solutions.
+(Note: While this may technically "fix" your bluetooth conundrum, the author strongly advises against this course of action.)

 Important Note: Bluetooth Explorer does NOT open a home window/user-interface; it’s all in the menu bar at the top of your screen.
 You’ll know it’s running and active if it appears in your Dock.
 If you click any other windows or programs after you start BTE, the menu bar will change to be representative of that application.
 To reactivate BTE, simply go down to your dock and click the BTE icon.